Endowment selling: History

-Surrendering vs. selling
+Surrendering verses selling

 When it became apparent that many policies would not cover the cost of the mortgage loan, policy holders sought alternative methods to repay their mortgage and dispose of their endowment policies.
 Whilst initially, the only method was to surrender (cancel) the policy with the life assurance company themselves, obtaining the surrender value calculated by them, a second hand market slowly developed, providing policyholders with much added value over their surrender values.

-Typical market prices in 2013 are 5-6% above the surrender value of the policy.
+Typical market prices in 2013 were 5-6% above the surrender value of the policy.

 Now, many companies offer to buy the with profits endowment policy from the holder for more than the surrender value.
 This practice has created a thriving industry of endowment policy buyers.
 Members of the public can either contact these companies directly or they can use the services of a Traded Endowment Specialist.

 Traded Endowment Specialists are companies that deal exclusively with Second Hand Endowment Policies and obtain offers from the entire market.
 They can also provide offers from some buyers that do not purchase directly from the public and will only offer through these Traded Endowment Specialists.

 Not all purchase offers are the same as some buyers will purchase on a 'guaranteed-offer' basis whilst others will make initial offers that are subject to sale.
 These offers are not guaranteed as there is no definite purchaser in place.
 Yet other companies retain the right to revalue or cancel their offer at their discretion throughout the sale.
-A Traded Endowment Specialist can assist you in understanding the nature of the different offers you receive - making sure you don't end up with an offer that is not suitable for your circumstances.